Graph Structure DFS/BFS Traversal

 };

-You can open the visualization panel below and click the line containing console.log
+You can open the visual panel below and click the line with console.log

 Algorithm Visualization

-array, this traversal function will visit every node in the graph once and attempt to traverse every edge once.
-Therefore, the time complexity of the algorithm is , where E
+array, this function will visit every node once and try to visit every edge once.
+So the time complexity is , where E

 Why is the time complexity ?

-Previously, when discussing Binary Tree Traversal, we said that the time complexity for traversing a binary tree is , where is the total number of nodes.
+When we talked about Binary Tree Traversal, we said the time complexity is , where is the number of nodes.

-Since a graph is an extension of a tree, why is the time complexity for graph traversal , including the number of edges ?
-Why not just ?
+Since a graph is like an extension of a tree, why is the time complexity of graph traversal , not just ?

-This is a great question.
-Take a couple of minutes to think about it.
+This is a good question.
+Think about it for two minutes.
 The answer is below.

 Click to see the answer